jrnold/r4ds-exercise-solutions/README.md

 ## Contributing

 Contributions welcome!
-Notice a wrong answre, typo, bug, an alternative or better solution, open a new [issue](https://github.com/jrnold/r4ds-exercise-solutions/issues ) or [pull request](https://github.com/jrnold/r4ds-exercise-solutions/pulls).
+Notice a wrong answer, typo, bug, or have an alternative/better solution, open a new [issue](https://github.com/jrnold/r4ds-exercise-solutions/issues ) or [pull request](https://github.com/jrnold/r4ds-exercise-solutions/pulls).

 Please note that the 'R4DSSolutions' project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.